After Botham Jean’s shooting death, his Dallas church intent on seeking justice

-In his sermon a week after the shooting, Dodd preached from Romans and reflected on the tension between Jews and Gentiles then — and blacks and whites now.
+In his sermon a week after the shooting, Dodd preached from the New Testament book of Romans and reflected on the tension between Jews and Gentiles then — and blacks and whites now.

 “We don’t need to stumble,” he told the congregation.
 “The answer to all of these things is found in Christ.
 It’s not going to be found in political agendas.
 It’s not going to be found in passing laws. … All of us — red and yellow, black and white — need to let the Word speak to our hearts where we are and deal with our attitudes.”